chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

 ## Register Supermarket with Automate Embedded Chef Identity

 When you install Chef Automate, it bundles the Chef-Server OC-ID component as an Oauth provider.
-Using the Oauth provider users can login to another application (e.g. Supermarket) using their Chef-Server credentials.
+Users can use the Oauth provider to log in to another application (e.g. Supermarket) using their Chef-Server credentials.
 Follow the steps below to register the applications to use OC-ID as a medium to log in to the respective applications.
 Once you finish the registration, you will be authorized to use the application if the Che-Server login credentials are correct.

 1. Create a file to list down the details of the application you want to register with OC-ID.
-In the file named `ocid-apps.toml`, mention the **name** and the **redirect_uri** for the application.
+In the file `ocid-apps.toml`, mention the application's **name** and the **redirect_uri**.
 The content of the created file looks like as shown below:

     ```cd
     [ocid.v1.sys.ocid.oauth_application_config]